ibtechitsolutions/docker-couchdb/README.md

 # CouchDB Dockerfile

-A Dockerfile that produces a Docker Image for [Apache CouchDB](http://couchdb.apache.org/).
+A Dockerfile that produces a Docker image for [Apache CouchDB](http://couchdb.apache.org/).

+It is based on the [Ferran Rodenas's version](https://github.com/frodenas/docker-couchdb) but includes the following changes and improvements:

+  - adds sample CORS configuration to CouchDB,
+  - runs everything as user `couchdb`,
+  - uses the most recent version of CouchDB (1.6.1 instead of 1.6),
+  - is based on Debian Wheezy (instead of Ubuntu),
+  - its Docker image is smaller.

 ## CouchDB version

-The `master` branch currently hosts CouchDB 1.6.
+The `master` branch currently hosts CouchDB 1.6.1.

-Different versions of CouchDB are located at the github repo [branches](https://github.com/frodenas/docker-couchdb/branches).

 ## Usage

 ### Build the image

-To create the image `frodenas/couchdb`, execute the following command on the `docker-couchdb` folder:
+To create the image `kobretti/couchdb-with-cors`, execute the following command on the `docker-couchdb` directory:

 ```
-$ docker build -t frodenas/couchdb .
+$ docker build -t kobretti/couchdb-with-cors .
 ```

 ### Run the image